LispCookbook/cl-cookbook/getting-started.md

 ### Advanced dependencies management

-You can drop Common Lisp projects into any of those folders:
+You can drop Common Lisp projects into any of these folders:

 - `~/quicklisp/local-projects`
 - `~/common-lisp`,